Object storage

 In order to receive notifications when the objects on a channel are updated, use inband objects to receive updates as regular channel messages.

-When you update an object, the change is expressed as an operation that is sent as an object message on the channel.
-Like all messages, Ably stores object messages for 2 minutes by default.
+When you update an object, the change is expressed as an operation.
+Ably sends this as an object message on the channel.
+Like all messages, Ably stores object messages for two minutes by default.

 This means that if a client disconnects from Ably for a short period of time, it can automatically retrieve any operations it may have missed when it reconnects.
-If a client disconnects for longer than 2 minutes, the client will be sent the latest state of the objects on the channel (which are durably stored for 90 days) when it reconnects, ensuring the client remains fully synchronized.
+If a client disconnects for longer than two minutes, Ably sends the client the latest state of the objects on the channel (which are durably stored for 90 days) when it reconnects, ensuring the client remains fully synchronized.

 Operations themselves are not included in the history or rewind backlog of a channel.
 Instead, you should interact with objects directly via the client library.